 My daughter, Kristyn, her husband, Marc, and my mom (Grandma Jo)

-How to make vegan Greek New Year's Bread: The Ingredients
+Vegan Greek New Year's Bread Ingredients

-As many of you already know, I'm not much of a baker.
+As many of you know, I'm not much of a baker.
 I love savory food, and sweets don't interest me much.
 My daughter, on the other hand, is quite a vegan baker.

-- Dry active yeast
+- Dry Active Yeast: Dry active yeast

 - Warm 1 cup of oat milk so that it is warm to the touch but not hot.
 You don't want to kill the yeast.
 Add the two packets of yeast and one teaspoon of sugar.
 Stir and let rise for 10-20 minutes.